bpmn-io/bpmn-js-example-custom-elements/README.md

 ![Screencast](./resources/screencast.gif)

-## About

-### Creating a Moddle Extension
+## Extending the BPMN Model

-The custom element is actually a task with a custom attribute that is defined in a [moddle extension](https://github.com/bpmn-io/moddle):
+The custom element is actually a task with a custom attribute.
+The custom attribute is defined as a [moddle extension](https://github.com/bpmn-io/moddle) in [`resources/emoji.json`](https://github.com/bpmn-io/bpmn-js-custom-elements-example/blob/master/resources/emoji.json):

 ```javascript
 {